vackosar/vackosar.github.io/_posts/2021-04-27-dreamcoder-ai-wake-sleep-program-learning.md

 ##### Abstraction phase:
 - propose new library functions
-- minizing the new functions
+- minimizing the new functions
 - minimizing the length of solutions
 - reduce number of refactorings \\( \sim 10^{14} \\)
     - ideas from: